SGB1710/awesome-learning-resources/README.md

 # awesome-learning-resources
 A curated list of learning resources that I had the chance to read, watch or listen.
 Mostly data science related topics.

-Special mention to Kaggle platform where you can endless learning resources for Python, data analysis, data visualization, Machine Learning...
+Special mention to Kaggle platform where you can find endless learning resources for Python, data analysis, data visualization, Machine Learning...

 ## Resources so far...
 ### Code